eddyuan/privacy_screen/README.md

+# This plugin is no longer maintained

+This plugin is no longer maintained.
+Please use at your own risk.

 # privacy_screen

 Flutter plugin to provide a privacy screen feature (hide content when app is in background)

-Pluggin in iOS is in swift
+Plugin in iOS is in swift

-Pluggin in Android is in Kotlin
+Plugin in Android is in Kotlin

 **This plugin used native app lifeCycles instead of flutter's to ensure it works when flutter entered a native view (eg: from a native plugin)**